DECO: Decoupled Multimodal Diffusion Transformer for Bimanual Dexterous Manipulation with a Plugin Tactile Adapter

 \textbf{Vision-Language-Action Models} Vision-Language-Action (VLA) models have recently demonstrated strong capability and generalization in robot manipulation.
 Representative works such as RT-1~\cite{brohanRT1RoboticsTransformer2023}, RDT-1B~\cite{liuRDT1BDiffusionFoundation2025}, OpenVLA~\cite{kimOpenVLAOpenSourceVisionLanguageAction2024}, and $\pi_0$~\cite{black$p_0$VisionLanguageActionFlow2026} achieve impressive generalization by conditioning policies on language instructions and visual observations.
 However, in contact-rich settings or under severe visual occlusions, vision alone often fails to reliably capture fine-grained interaction states, where force-related signals are critical for stable and precise manipulation.
 To enhance vision-based VLA systems, several studies incorporate joint torque~\cite{zhangTAVLAElucidatingDesign2025}, end-effector force/torque~\cite{yuForceVLAEnhancingVLA2025}, and tactile information~\cite{huangTactileVLAUnlockingVisionLanguageAction2025, zhangVTLAVisionTactileLanguageActionModel2025} into the VLA framework, improving robustness in tasks such as insertion and assembly.
 Nevertheless, how to inject multimodal conditions (especially tactile cues) into pretrained policies in a controllable and parameter-efficient manner, while avoiding interference among modalities, remains an open challenge.

-\textbf{Tactile-Based Policies} With rapid progress in tactile sensors and tactile representation learning~\cite{huangVTRefineLearningBimanual2025, shanMagicGelNovelVisualBased2025, lambetaDigitizingTouchArtificial2024, higueraTactilePixelsMultisensory2025}, an increasing number of works have focused on contact-rich manipulation with tactile signal.
-Among them, vision--tactile policies are the most common.
-Some approaches leverage self-supervised learning to extract tactile representations~\cite{yuMimicTouchLeveragingMultimodal2024a}, or align visual features with visual--tactile representations~\cite{daveMultimodalVisualTactileRepresentation2024, wuConViTacAligningVisualTactile2025} for downstream control.
-Other works jointly predict actions and tactile signals~\cite{hengViTacFormerLearningCrossModal2025}, or fuse visual and tactile streams with slow--fast temporal mechanisms~\cite{xueReactiveDiffusionPolicy2025}.
-However, how to fuse tactile with other modalities for robot action generation remains insufficiently explored, and there is still a need for fusion schemes that are both effective and parameter-efficient.
+\textbf{Tactile-Based Policies} With rapid progress in tactile sensor technologies~\cite{huangVTRefineLearningBimanual2025, shanMagicGelNovelVisualBased2025,lambetaDigitizingTouchArtificial2024} and multimodal learning, an increasing number of works have explored incorporating tactile information into robotic systems.
+Most existing works focus on learning unified tactile representations and validate them on downstream tasks such as material classification, cross-modal retrieval, and object reconstruction~\cite{wuConViTacAligningVisualTactile2025,daveMultimodalVisualTactileRepresentation2024,yangBindingTouchEverything2024a,kerrSelfSupervisedVisuoTactilePretraining2023b,fuTouchVisionLanguage2024a,gaoObjectFolderDatasetObjects2022, gaoObjectFolder20Multisensory2022a}.
+Some extend to manipulation-related downstream tasks~\cite{yuMimicTouchLeveragingMultimodal2024a, higueraTactilePixelsMultisensory2025}; notably, \cite{higueraTactilePixelsMultisensory2025} learns general-purpose touch representations via large-scale self-supervised pretraining and introduces an adapter to integrate tactile cues into downstream policies, yet requires a large ControlNet-based adapter and extensive pretraining data.
+Other works directly tackle manipulation by jointly predicting actions and tactile signals~\cite{hengViTacFormerLearningCrossModal2025}, or fusing visual and tactile streams with slow--fast temporal mechanisms~\cite{xueReactiveDiffusionPolicy2025}.
+However, how to effectively and efficiently fuse tactile with other modalities for robot action generation remains insufficiently explored, and there is still a need for fusion schemes that are both effective and parameter-efficient.
 This motivates more structured, decoupled mechanisms to integrate tactile cues into pretrained policies with low adaptation cost.

 \textbf{Bimanual Manipulation Datasets} Most existing dexterous manipulation datasets are dominated by single-arm manipulation or static grasp generation, which limits their applicability to complex bimanual tasks.
 Large-scale real-robot datasets such as DROID~\cite{khazatskyDROIDLargeScaleInTheWild2024} and RH20T~\cite{fangRH20TComprehensiveRobotic2024} offer broad coverage, but they mainly focus on single-arm or mobile manipulation rather than structured bimanual coordination.